If you are wondering about how to use Semrush to grow your blog, this article is for you.

-- Find SEO keywords that your competitors are using but not you: One of the best uses of using the Keyword Gap tool is identifying keywords that only your competition is utilizing.
+- Find SEO keywords that your competitors are using but not you: One of the best uses of the Keyword Gap tool is identifying keywords only your competition utilizes.

 - Find missing keywords in your articles: Sometimes, your competitors and your blogs might have similar content.
 But, your content might not rank for specific keywords.
 Identify missing keywords through domain comparison.

-- Mobile Keywords: Another use of using the Semrush Keyword Gap tool is finding mobile keywords that your competitors are using.
+- Mobile Keywords: Another use of the Semrush Keyword Gap tool is finding your competitors’ mobile keywords.
 On the other hand, it’s an excellent strategy for doing mobile keyword research campaigns.